 - Serve with graham crackers or your favorite butter cookies.

 Did you make this recipe?
-Tell me about what you used in the comments or tag me on Instagram @onmykidsplate.
+Tell me about what you used in the comments, leave me a star review to help others find this recipe or tag me on Instagram @onmykidsplate.